-The British Independent Film Awards 2022 Nominees
+The British Independent Film Awards 2022 Winners and Nominees

 Congratulations to everyone nominated in the British Independent Film Awards 2022.
 This year marks the 25th year of the BIFA’s, which see 36 British feature films recognised.
-Winners will be announced at the BIFA ceremony on Sunday 4 December 2022.
+Special congratulations to RADA graduate Tamara Lawrance who won in the Best Joint Lead Performance category alongside Letitia Wright, for their performances in The Silent Twins, the story of twin sisters who grew up only speaking to one another.
+Winners were announced at the BIFA ceremony on Sunday 4 December 2022.

-Set in the late 1980s Britain, Blue Jean received 13 nominations including Best Ensemble Performance, which includes RADA graduate Stacy Abalogun.
+Set in the late 1980s Britain, Blue Jean received 13 nominations including Best Ensemble Performance, which included RADA graduate Stacy Abalogun.
 The film focuses on a young school teacher forced to lead a double life against the backdrop of Thatcher’s anti-gay Section 8 ruling.